facile-it/facile-it.github.io/content/blog/eng/operators-overview.md

 * OR (a || b)
 * NOT (!a)

 The AND operator creates a logical expression that returns a boolean.
 This expression return true if and only if both the left and right operands are true.
-During the evaluation of the result, on the first false operand encountered the AND operator returns false without evaluate the rest of operands.
+During the evaluation of the result, on the first false operand encountered the AND operator returns false without evaluating the rest of operands.
 ```JavaScript
 true && true && true  //true